canonical/cloud-init/doc/rtd/reference/datasources/akamai.rst

 Akamai
 ******

-The Akamai datasource provides an interface to consume metadata on the `Akamai Connected Cloud`_.
+The Akamai datasource provides an interface to consume meta-data on the `Akamai Connected Cloud`_.
 This service is available at ``169.254.169.254`` and ``fd00:a9fe:a9fe::1`` from within the instance.